Yawatahama Station: Lines

-In addition, the Uwakai limited express also stops at the station.
+The Uwakai limited express train, which runs between Matsuyama and Uwajima, stops at this station.

 Layout

 The station consists of an island platform and a side platform serving three tracks.
 Access to the island platform is by means of a footbridge.
 The station building houses a waiting room, shops, a JR ticket window (Midori no Madoguchi facility) and a JR Travel Centre (Warp Plaza).
 Car parking and car rental is available at the station.
 There is a passing loop between tracks 2 and 3, in between the side and island platform and several sidings are located south of the station beyond track 3.

 Adjacent stations

 History

 Yawatahama Station was opened on 6 February 1939 as the western terminus of the then Yosan Mainline which had been extended westwards from Iyo-Hirano.
 It became a through-station on 20 June 1945 when the track of the Yosan Mainline linked up with the track of the then Uwajima Line at Unomachi, allowing through-traffic from Takamatsu to Uwajima.
 At that time, the station was operated by Japanese Government Railways (JGR), later becoming Japanese National Railways (JNR).
 With the privatization of JNR on 1 April 1987, control of the station passed to JR Shikoku.